45 Work, employment and industrial relations policy

 About the authors

-Susan Ressia is a lecturer in the Department of Employment Relations and Human Resources at Griffith University, Brisbane, Australia.
+Susan Ressia is Associate Professor in the Department of Employment Relations and Human Resources at Griffith University, Brisbane, Australia.
 Her research focuses on the job search experiences of independent non-English speaking background skilled migrants in Australia.
 Susan’s research interests also include the areas of work–life balance, managing diversity, intersectionality, equality and social justice issues.
 Susan is co-author of Employment relations: an integrated approach (2nd edn.
 2018) and Work in the 21st century: how do I log on?
 (2017).
 She has also published in Gender, Work and Organization and the Asia-Pacific Journal of Human Resources.

-David Peetz is professor of employment relations at Griffith University.
+David Peetz is emeritus professor of employment relations at Griffith University.
 He previously worked at the Australian National University and in the then Commonwealth Department of Industrial Relations, spending over five years in its Senior Executive Service.
 He has undertaken work for unions, employers and governments of both political persuasions.
 He is the author of Unions in a contrary world (1998) and Brave new workplace (2006) and co-author of Women of the coal rushes (2010), in addition to numerous academic articles, papers and reports, as well as articles for The Conversation.
 He is a Fellow of the Academy of the Social Sciences.

-1. Ressia, Susan, Shalene Werth and David Peetz (2024).
+1. Updated in 2026.
+Ressia, Susan, Shalene Werth and David Peetz (2026).
 Work, employment and industrial relations policy.
-In Nicholas Barry, Alan Fenna, Zareh Ghazarian, Yvonne Haigh and Diana Perche, eds.
-Australian politics and policy: 2024.
+In Diana Perche, Nicholas Barry, Nicholas Bromfield, Alan Fenna, Emily Foley, Zareh Ghazarian and Phoebe Hayman, eds.
+Australian politics and policy: 2026.
 Sydney: Sydney University Press.
-DOI: 10.30722/sup.9781743329542.
+DOI: 10.30722/sup..

-2. Alexander, Lewer and Gahan 2008, 22.
+2. Alexander, Lewer, and Gahan 2008, 22.

 3. Peetz 2019.